crypt0rr/kb/content/commands/unix/xxd/index.md

 date : 2020-04-03T17:17:25+02:00
 # hidden : true
 # draft : true
-weight : 0
+weight : 1020
 # tags : ['']
 ---

+---

-## Xxd - make a hexdump or do the reverse
+Make a hexdump or do the reverse.

 ## Usage